Lee: Kate Winslet outstanding in a mediocre film

 Lee | Released in Australia October 2024 | Viewed November 2024 | Directed by Ellen Kuras | Main cast: Kate Winslet, Andy Samberg, Alexander Skarsgard, Josh O'Connor, and Andrea Riseborough

 There is absolutely no doubt in my mind that Kate Winslet puts in an epic performance as Lee Miller.
 I read that she campaigned relentlessly for years to get the film made, receiving constant rejections along the way.
 I already admired Kate's determination to get the film about Miller made before I even saw it.
-Miller was a pioneer, one of the first to capture images of the concentration camps after liberation, and a fighter for her right to have her pictures shown to the world.

 The second half of the film is where things ramp up.
-Miller is married to some guy called Roland Penrose who is off doing important man things during the war, leaving Lee to take pictures for British Vogue magazine.
+Miller is married to some guy called Roland Penrose who is off doing Important Man Things during the war, leaving Lee to take pictures for British Vogue magazine.
 I loved the way Miller bulldozed her way into taking part in wartime photography, with the aid of friend and Life magazine photographer, David Scherman.
 The scenes when Lee and David travel through Germany to record the final days of the war and the Nazi genocide are the most powerful in the film.
 I wish there had been more of that, and of Lee's struggles as a woman to have her work taken seriously.

-The film relays Lee's lifestory from her home in England in the 1970s by a young man we assume to be a journalist.
-The interactions between the two suggest that Lee put her career before anything else but we know very little of her life after the war or how seeing and photographing its atrocities affected the rest of her life.
+The approach the film takes to recount Lee's life through the interview with the journalist is never properly explained.
+The interactions between Lee and the journalist suggest that Lee put her career before anything else.
+However, we know very little of her life after the war or how her firsthand experiences of its atrocities affected the rest of her life.
+Her relationship to the journalist is only revealed at the end of the film.

 Rating: ⭐⭐⭐